 (Click HERE for a list of podcasts where I’ve told this story as a guest.)

 Flourish San Diego

 In 2016, after things at that church came to an end, I went on staff with Flourish San Diego, a non-profit whose mission is to help people and churches become who they were created to be so they can join God in flourishing their city and the world.
 I loved working with Flourish San Diego, inviting people and churches to participate in God’s mission of shalom for the world through their seemingly ordinary vocations.

 The two years I was on staff with Flourish San Diego was a time of deep healing for me.
 I came alive in my faith and leadership in new ways as I worked with pastors and churches to help their people live into the mission of God.

 And that’s what I continue to do.
 I come alongside people, churches, and teams and help them discover who they really are and who they were created to be.
 I inspire them to find their story within the Big Story of God.
 And as they do that, they are better able to participate with God in bringing healing and wholeness into the world through their own gifts, passions, and vocations.

 This is my passion: To help the people of God learn to participate in God’s mission of restoring shalom in the world.
 That includes not only an individual person’s inner life shalom, but also shalom for their families, their neighborhoods, and the world as they live out their gifts, their skills, and their true selves.

 I’d love to come alongside you and your church or organization to help you discover more fully how God has wired you to serve him and become the people of God you’re called to be.
-Click this button if you’d like to have me speak:
+Click this button to get my free online course, Leading Your Church Through Change:

 And if you just want to take some first steps toward being a healthy church—a church that lives out God’s mission from a place of deep connection with God—click this button: